A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Materials and Methods

 \subsection{Modeling}

-For the scope of this work, a modified version of the ADM1-R3 presented by Weinrich and Nelles \cite{Weinrich2021b} was applied.
-It describes AD of organic substrates by means of degradable macronutrients (carbohydrates, proteins and lipids) into methane (\chfour) and carbon dioxide (\cotwo), via the intermediate formation of acetic acid (AC).
-The state vector is composed of mass concentrations of the following involved components
+For this tutorial, a modified version of the ADM1-R3 proposed by Weinrich and Nelles \cite{Weinrich2021b} was used.
+It describes AD of organic substrates by means of degradable macronutrients (carbohydrates, proteins, and lipids) into methane (\chfour) and carbon dioxide (\cotwo), via the intermediate formation of acetic acid (AC).
+The state vector is composed of mass concentrations of the following components

-where $X_i$, $S_i$ and $S_{i,\mathrm{gas}}$ denote concentrations of particulate, soluble and gaseous compounds, respectively.
-Details on model derivation and stoichiometric degradation pathways are included in the original publication \cite{Weinrich2021b} as well as \ref{sec:apx:model_equations} of the present paper.
+where $S_i$, $X_i$ and $S_{i,\mathrm{gas}}$ denote concentrations of soluble, particulate, and gaseous compounds, respectively.
+Details on model derivation and stoichiometric degradation pathways are included in \ref{sec:apx:model_equations} \cite{Weinrich2021b}.

-Two main modifications compared to \cite{Weinrich2021b} were made in the current study: First, the state of water was removed as it represents a quasi-autonomous state which only becomes observable through direct measurement \cite{Hellmann.2023}.
+Two modifications compared to \cite{Weinrich2021b} were made in this tutorial.
+First, the state of water was removed as it represents a quasi-autonomous state which only becomes observable through direct measurement \cite{Hellmann.2023}.
 Second, the free residual ion concentration was considered a time-variant parameter $\theta_8$ instead of separate (nonmeasurable) states for cations and anions.
 The system dynamics are described by a set of ODEs of the form

 where $A \in \mathbb{R}^{n \times n}$ and $\Tilde f \in \mathbb{R}^{n}$ denote separable linear and nonlinear parts of the equations.
 The system input $u$ is the feed volume flow $\dot V_\mathrm{f}$ with influent concentrations $\xi$.
-Parameters $\theta$, $c$, and $a$ therein are described in Sec.~\ref{sec:meth:model_parameters}.
-The full set of ODEs is provided in \ref{sec:apx:model_equations}, Eq.~\eqref{eq:R3-Core:x}, the output equations in Eq.~\eqref{eq:R3-Core:y}.
-Output variables are biogas production $\dot V_\mathrm{gas}$, partial pressures of \chfour and \cotwo ($p_\mathrm{ch4}$ and $p_\mathrm{co2}$), the pH, total inorganic nitrogen (IN) and AC, shown in Fig.~\ref{fig:measurement_setup}.
+Parameters $\theta$, $c$, and $a$ are described in Sec.~\ref{sec:meth:model_parameters}.
+The full set of model equations is provided in \ref{sec:apx:model_equations}, cf. Eq.~\eqref{eq:R3-Core:x} for the ODEs, and Eq.~\eqref{eq:R3-Core:y} for the output equations.
+Measurable output variables are biogas production $\dot V_\mathrm{gas}$, partial pressures of \chfour and \cotwo ($p_\mathrm{ch4}$ and $p_\mathrm{co2}$), the pH, total inorganic nitrogen (IN) and AC, as shown in Fig.~\ref{fig:measurement_setup}.
 The first three outputs describe the gas phase of the AD process, the latter three the liquid phase. $\dot V_\mathrm{gas}$, $p_\mathrm{ch4}, p_\mathrm{co2}$, and pH were considered online measurements, IN and AC as offline measurements, cf. Sec.~\ref{sec:meth:measurements}.